 The maximum standard gauge profile for each route varies, reflecting the constraints on rail vehicle size caused by lineside and overline structures.
 Detail of the freight loading gauge for each route section is given in the Sectional Appendix - see Section 3.3.1.
 Historically, Britain's railways were constructed by separate companies, often to differing loading gauges.
 A set of defined loading gauge standards have been adopted for freight vehicles.
 Railway wagons built to the basic loading gauge (W6A) and currently in operation are capable of operating on virtually any route on the national rail network.
-For advice on new build (or modified) wagons see Section 2.7 of this statement.
+For advice on new build (or modified) wagons see Section 3.4.1 of this statement.
 The larger loading gauges tend to have greater headroom, to enable intermodal flat wagons to carry tall containers and swap bodies on certain routes.
 The following table provides some illustrative examples of the application of wagon and load conditions within these standard gauges.
-Full details and definition of the standard freight gauges currently in use in GB are set out in Railway Group Standard GE/RT8073 (Issue 3 - December 2015) 'Requirements for the Application of Standard Vehicle Gauges'.
+Full details and definition of the standard freight gauges currently in use in GB are set out in Railway Group Standard GE/RT8073 (Issue 3 - December 2015; Issue 4 is to be published shortly and will include several new gauges) 'Requirements for the Application of Standard Vehicle Gauges'.
 The nomenclature W6 is generally taken to include the W6A profile (modified for third rail).
 The gauges W6A, W7, W8 and W9 are broadly incremental (i.e. the smaller-numbered gauges 'nest' inside the larger-numbered ones); however W10, W11 and W12 do not (e.g. W9 does not fit completely inside W10).